GaloisInc/smaccmpilot-stm32f4/src/smaccm-comm-schema/README.md

 impelmenting the SMACCMPilot communications link schema, using the `gidl` tool.

-The SMACCMPilot communications link schema is described in the `smaccm-comm-schema.idl` file found in this directory.
+The SMACCMPilot communications link schema is described in the `smaccm-comm-schema.gidl` file found in this directory.

 ## Building